robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 ## Spacing

+- The horizontal and vertical spacing between control groups (i.e., groups of controls with a background panel behind them) is `2px`

 ### Padding

-A `2px` padding is commonly used.
+A `5px` padding is commonly used.

-- The horizontal and vertical spacing between control groups (i.e., groups of controls with a background panel behind them)
 - The horizontal and vertical padding between the edge of a panel or the device edge and the controls it contains
 - The horizontal and vertical spacing between controls (e.g., a `live.numbox` positioned next to or above another)
 - When a label is position to the left of a control (e.g., a label for a `live.numbox`)